bradfrost/atomic-design/chapter-2.md

 Atomic design lets us dance between contexts like the painter Frank so eloquently describes.
 The atoms, molecules, and organisms that comprise our interfaces do not live in a vacuum.
 And our interfaces' templates and pages are indeed composed of smaller parts.
 The parts of our designs influence the whole, and the whole influences the parts.
 The two are intertwined, and atomic design embraces this fact.

 When designers and developers are crafting a particular component, we are like the painter at the canvas creating detailed strokes.
 When we are viewing those components in the context of a layout with real representative content in place, we are like the painter several feet back from the canvas assessing how their detailed strokes affect the whole composition.
-It's necessary to home in on one particular component to ensure it is functional, usable, and beautiful.
+It's necessary to zero in on one particular component to ensure it is functional, usable, and beautiful.
 But it's also necessary to ensure that component is functional, usable, and beautiful *in the context of the final UI*.

-Atomic design provides us a structure to navigate between the parts and the whole of our UIs, which is why it's crucial to <span class="editor">reiterate that **atomic design is not a linear process**</span>.
+Atomic design provides us a structure to navigate between the parts and the whole of our UIs, which is why it's crucial to reiterate that **atomic design is not a linear process**.
 It would be foolish to design buttons and other elements in isolation then cross our fingers and hope everything comes together to form a cohesive whole.
 So don't interpret the five stages of atomic design as "Step 1: atoms; Step 2: molecules; Step 3: organisms; Step 4: templates; Step 5: pages."
 Instead, **think of the stages of atomic design as a mental model that allows us to concurrently create final UIs and their underlying design systems**.

 <div class="editor">
 {% capture m %}